bhelx/recurly-client-elixir/README.md

       sending to the server much more transparent.
 It also ensures that every resource you have is the exact represenation of what is on the server.
 This eliminates a whole class of annoying errors.

+## TODOs

+  - Implement all fields and resources.
+Some resources missing as well as some fields
+  - I need to figure out how to handle pagination.
+There is not yet a way to fetch associations with paginate == true.
+  - Some large, nested functions need to be refactored.
+Some have nested ifs.
+  - Need more examples and documentation
+  - Typespecs
+  - More tests

 ## Installation

   1. Add recurly to your list of dependencies in `mix.exs`: